dkhamsing/apns-guide/README.md

 ## APNS with over-the-air (OTA) Deployments ##

 To get push notifications working with over-the-air builds, you need to create and use a production certificate.
-(The devleopment certificates are intended to be used when installing your app directly from Xcode/organizer and will provide extra debug information.)
+(The development certificates are intended to be used when installing your app directly from Xcode/organizer and will provide extra debug information.)

 ## Tools ##

 Here are some tools to help you with APNS :+1:

 - [Knuff](https://github.com/KnuffApp/Knuff): The debug application for Apple Push Notification Service
-- [PEM](https://github.com/fastlane/fastlane/tree/master/pem): Automatically generate and renew your push notification profiles
+- [PEM](http://docs.fastlane.tools/actions/pem/): Automatically generate and renew your push notification profiles

 ## Contact ##